lazzarello/awesome-crypto-art/README.md

 > A curated list of fantastic cryptographic art (blockchain art) resources.

-This list is curated and published by [obxium](https://github.com/obxium).
+This list is curated and published by [obxium](https://obxium.com).

 Contributions from all members of the crypto art community are welcome.

-Please read and follow the guidlines described in [CONTRIBUTING.md](https://github.com/obxium/awesome-crypto-art/blob/master/CONTRIBUTING.md) to ensure that your contribution counts, then open a pull request in a named feature branch to add or update content!
+Please read and follow the guidelines described in [Contributor Covenant Code of Conduct.md](https://github.com/obxium/awesome-crypto-art/blob/master/CODE_OF_CONDUCT.md) to ensure that your contribution counts, then open a pull request in a named feature branch to add or update content.

 Please add your suggestions to the appropriate section in _alphabetical order_.